Cheduykhang/FORECASTING-TECHNOLOGIES-FROM-CLASSICAL-TO-MODERN-ON-FOREX-DATA/README.md

   - Eight models used are Linear Regression, ARIMA, Exponential Smoothing (ETS), Long Short Term Memory (LSTM), Recurrent Neural Network (RNN), Gated Recurrent Unit (GRU), Stacking Model and Multi-layer Perceptron (MLP)
   - Model evaluation metrics: Root Mean Squared Error (RMSE),  Mean Absolute Error (MAE),  Mean Percentage Absolute Error (MAPE)

+* Abstract
+    The rapid fluctuations in currency exchange rates present significant challenges for investors and policymakers.
+This study aims to forecast exchange rates using various statistical, machine learning, and deep learning algorithms, including Linear Regression (LR), ARIMA, ETS, Stacking Model, MLP, RNN, GRU, and LSTM.
+We assess model performance using MAPE, RMSE, and MAE on EUR-
+    VND, GBP-VND, and JPY-VND datasets.
+Findings indicate that the RNN model performs best for EUR-VND across all split ratios (7:3, 8:2, 9:1).
+For GBP-VND, the GRU model excels with a 7:3 split, while RNN is optimal for 8:2 and 9:1.
+For JPY-VND, the GRU model consistently delivers the best results across all ratios.
+These results highlight the effectiveness of deep learning models, especially RNN and GRU, in forecasting exchange rates and provide insights for future research and applications.

 ## Links

 ## Team members